 Painting Edo: Japanese Art from the Feinberg Collection was made possible by the Robert H. Ellsworth Bequest to the Harvard Art Museums, the Melvin R. Seiden and Janine Luke Fund for Publications and Exhibitions, the Catalogues and Exhibitions Fund for Pre-Twentieth-Century Art of the Fogg Museum, the E. Rhodes and Leona B. Carpenter Foundation, the Thierry Porté Director’s Discretionary Fund for Japanese Art, and the Japan Foundation.
 The accompanying print catalogues were supported by the Harvard Art Museums Mellon Publication Funds, including the Henry P. McIlhenny Fund.

 Related programming is supported by the M. Victor Leventritt Lecture Series Endowment Fund, Harvard University’s Edwin O. Reischauer Institute of Japanese Studies, and the Department of History of Art and Architecture Abby Aldrich Rockefeller Fund for Art and Architecture.

 Share your experience: #PaintingEdo #HarvardArtMuseums

 Take a tour of Painting Edo on Google Arts & Culture.

-Learn more about the exhibition in our series of videos on Vimeo, including an introduction by Rachel Saunders, two short thematic Art Talks, a special series of conversations in collaboration with the Arnold Arboretum; a recording of the opening night lecture “Into the Kaleidoscope: Painting in Edo Japan” by Timon Screech (SOAS University of London).
+Learn more about the exhibition in our series of videos on Vimeo, including an introduction by Rachel Saunders, thematic Art Talks, a special series of conversations in collaboration with the Arnold Arboretum; a recording of the opening night lecture “Into the Kaleidoscope: Painting in Edo Japan” by Timon Screech (SOAS University of London).